VetterNic2/msda-capstone/README.md

 ![Alt Text](visual_cor_scatter.png)
 ### Conclusion of EDA
 With the results of this EDA in mind, we will focus on the correlation between enrollment/expenditure attributes, and how they affect the dependent variable of "percent proficient".
+### Predictive Analysis with Machine Learning
+The two machine learning models that were used:
+Univariate Linear Regression for both of the independent variables(enrollment and expenditure/pupil) and the same dependent variable(Reading Proficiency)
+Logistic Regression with the use of a confusion matrix for the correlation of both of the independent variables with the same dependent variable.
+No Correlation was found using these machine learning models.
+I also experimented with other models, but they were no better.
+I felt these models did a better job of telling the story of the data.

+Screenshots below:

 -Nic Vetter